 If you have any concerns, speak to your Urologist before your procedure who will discuss the potential complications with you.

 The UroLift® System is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire to all private patients.
-We also offer a number of other procedures for urological conditions, including Prostate Resection (TURP), Vasectomy and Benign Scrotal Lump Removal.
 We can book you in to see a specialist Urologist for an initial consultation, usually within 48 hours.

 You can use your private medical insurance or pay for your The UroLift® System treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
 If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital